ENT8R/osm-microtasks/README.md

 Currently there are only a few tasks you can do.
 More will be added in the future.
 But what you can do so far is:
 - Convert telephone numbers into the international format [E.164](https://en.wikipedia.org/wiki/E.164)
-  - You will see the old phone number and the new, international phone number next to each other
+  - You will see the old phone number and the new, international phone number below each other
   - Click "check" if the number was converted correct
   - The new number will be updated in the background
   - Please check the numbers carefully!